|

 Common Name: Common mole rat

-of many different colors, including a white spot on the head.
-Many of the
+different colours, including a white spot on the head.
+Many of the physical

-physical features of mole rats are suited to an underground lifestyle.
+features of mole rats are suited to an underground lifestyle.
+The body is

-male and female are the largest individuals.
-The rest of the colony members
+reproductive male and female are the largest individuals.
+The rest of the colony

 than the females.